danielfm/kube-ecr-cleanup-controller/README.md

 AWS limits the number of images per ECR repository to 1000.
-This is not a problem for low-activity projects, but if you have a full-fledged continuous pipeline in place that pushes new images to a repository at every new commit, this limit will require you to periodically remove old images in order to create room for new ones.
+This is not a problem for low-activity projects, but if you have a full-fledged continuous delivery pipeline in place that pushes images to a repository at every new commit, sooner or later this limit will require you to periodically remove old images in order to create room for new ones.

-This controller handles the task of automatically keeping the number of images in a ECR repository under some specified threshold.
+This controller handles this task of automatically keeping the number of images in a ECR repository under some specified threshold.

 **Notice:** This project is still WIP, do not use in production.

 ## How it Works

-First, the controller will get the list of currently running pods from the specified namespaces, in order to see which ECR image is in use.
+First, the controller will query the Kubernetes API server to get the list of currently running pods from the specified namespaces in order to see which ECR images are currently in use.

-Then, it will load the contents of the specified repositories, sort those images by push date, and remove from this list the images currently in use.
+Then, it will load the contents of the specified ECR repositories, sort those images by push date, and remove from this list the images currently in use.
 This step is very important as it ensures images in use _are not accidentally deleted_.

 Finally, it will remove the oldest images from this list.

-### Flags
+## Flags

 ```
+$ ./kube-ecr-cleanup-controller -h
 Usage of ./kube-ecr-cleanup-controller:
   -alsologtostderr
     	log to standard error as well as files